The Quil Compiler¶

 compiler) then specifying

-protoquil=False will override the server and force disable
+protoquil=False will override the server and forcefully disable

 When your compiler is started with the